| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 But sadly, the thaw set in by nightfall and real winter disappeared for

+a while.
 The objections against the proposed closure of Wansfell College in

 Piercing Hill by the Essex County Council continued, with the eminent